A family-sized household water filtration unit.

 Lifestraw® Community purifiers work best with a table mount or other raised surface.

-Point-of-Use drinking water devices for assessing microbial contamination in finished water and distribution systems.
-Miles SL et.
-Al. Point-of-Use drinking water devices for assessing microbial contamination in finished water and distribution systems Environ Sci Technol.
-2009 Mar 1;43(5):1425-9.
+Miles, S.L., et al., Point-of-Use drinking water devices for assessing microbial contamination in finished water and distribution systems, Environmental Science and Technology, 2009 Mar 1;43(5):1425-9.

 Lifestraw® Community purifiers comply to USEPA Protocol and WHO regulations and standards